 RAFT is a writing strategy to help students focus on four areas of communication.
+This strategy helps students understand and convey information on a given topic.
 RAFT is an acronym for the following:

 A RAFT assignment might look like this:

 The first step in the RAFT strategy is for the student to consider the role they will take on as the writer.

 The next step is for the student to consider their audience.

 The student should then consider the format of the writing.

 Finally, the student should consider the topic or subject of the writing.

 asking the public to help support a cause